MicrosoftDocs/win32/desktop-src/wsw/operation-context-lifetime-and-threading.md

 ---
 title: Operation Context Lifetime and Threading
-description: The lifetime of the operation context, represented by a WS\_OPERATION\_CONTEXT handle, determines the lifetime of the properties it contains. ms.assetid: '37caf382-2b33-464d-b6c1-e4bd3271a5aa'
+description: The lifetime of the operation context, represented by a WS\_OPERATION\_CONTEXT handle, determines the lifetime of the properties it contains. ms.assetid: 37caf382-2b33-464d-b6c1-e4bd3271a5aa
+keywords:
-keywords: ["Operation Context Lifetime and Threading Web Services for Windows", "WWSAPI", "WWS"]
+- Operation Context Lifetime and Threading Web Services for Windows
+- WWSAPI
+- WWS
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Operation Context Lifetime and Threading